Dragon8oy/mollusc-themes/README.md

 ## Licensing:
  - Files contained in `Components/Wallpapers/` are licensed under `Creative Commons Attribution Share Alike 4.0`, a copy of this is stored in `Components/Wallpapers/LICENSE.txt`
- - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`
  - All other files, unless specified, are licensed under `GNU GENERAL PUBLIC LICENSE v3`, a copy of this is stored in `LICENSE.txt`